-But HOW can they do it?
+HOW can they do it?

-TEAMS of people
+i.e. thru TEAMS of people

-collaborating within teams
+coordinating within teams

 and between teams.

-three key factors:
+three essential factors:

 - shared goals

-- sharing necessary information
+- sharing of necessary information

-- mutual respect
+- mutual respect among members

-Both formal and informal aspects of organizations must be understood and supported BUT they are often in conflict; many managers see only the formal side (which gives them their authority) and neglect to support the informal networks and the informal leaders.
+Both formal and informal aspects of organizations must be understood and supported BUT they are often in conflict.
+Many managers see only the formal side (which gives them their authority) and neglect to support the informal networks and the informal leaders.
 Or the opposite problem is when managers exploit the informal leaders, encouraging workers to go to them for help, so they are overburdened - in effect punished for their exemplary skills.

 That topic continues with "Both/And" theory